-Faculty and students of Williams College’s astronomy department do their research with the most modern equipment in the field, using some of the best telescopes in the world and in space.
-Our local observatory, situated atop the Thompson Physics and Astronomy Laboratory, includes:
+Faculty and students of Williams College’s astronomy department do their research with the most modern equipment in the field, using some of the best telescopes on Earth and in space.
+Our local observatory, situated atop the Thompson Physical Laboratory, is used for both teaching and research, and includes:

-- an Optomechanics Model 10 spectrograph with a 1024 x 1024 pixel CCD camera
+- a recently-overhauled Optomechanics Model 10 spectrograph with a 120 x 2048 pixel CCD camera (Apogee, Inc.)

 - a remotely-operated 4-inch Stellarvue apochromatic refractor and color CCD camera for wide field imaging